projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

 #.
 After booting up the ACRN hypervisor, the Service OS will be launched
    automatically by default, and the Clear Linux desktop will be showing with user "clear", (or you can login remotely with an "ssh" client).
-   If there is any issue which makes the GNOME desktop doens't show succesfully, then the system will go to shell console.
+   If there is any issue which makes the GNOME desktop doesn't show successfully, then the system will go to shell console.

 #.
 From ssh client, login as user "clear" using the password you set previously when